 The PPG is concerned not just with medical treatments and the provision of medicines, essential though they are.
 We are also concerned about the whole patient experience from making the appointment, arrival and check-in at reception, waiting times and receiving your treatment and medicine.

 What can we, the patients, do?

 As patients, it’s obviously in our interests that Ryalls Park becomes the best medical centre it can be.
 The PPG provides a route for patients to inform and advise the Practice on what matters most to patients and to help identify solutions to problems.
 In short, we need to contribute to the continuous improvement of the practice.

-The medical staff and management of the Practice want to hear from us.
+The management of the Practice want to hear from us.
 We need to say what is most important to us, what problems there may be and to help identify solutions.

 If you are interested in joining the PPG, wish to make a comment or suggestion or would simply like some more information please call the practice or email us on

 Great ideas come when we all work together.

 Yeovil PPGs meet with Commissioners to discuss problems with primary care